Bill 148: An Overview for Employers

 Employment Standards Enforcement

 Ontario hired 175 more employment standards officers to ensure that employers are following the new rules and regulations.
 There has been a focus on employers who compete unfairly by breaking the law.

 Latest Changes: Bill 47

 On November 21, 2018, the Ontario Provincial Government passed Bill 47, Making Ontario Open for Business Act, 2018.
-Bill 47 will repeal sections of the previous government’s Bill 148, the Fair Workplaces, Better Jobs Act, 2017.
+Bill 47 has repealed sections of the previous government’s Bill 148, the Fair Workplaces, Better Jobs Act, 2017.
 The Act came into force on January 1, 2019.
 You can find more information on the new act here.

 Advice on Bill 148

 Are you uncertain about how Bill 148 and Bill 47 affect your small business?
 Call Employer Line at 1(833) 247-3650 to speak with our HR experts.
 We’re available to help business owners and support you with this transition to Ontario’s changing workplace laws.